 I make some great homemade meatballs if I do say so myself.
 Creole meatballs and Greek meatballs are some of our favorites, among others!
 But when I’m in a rush, and I don’t have a bunch of homemade meatballs in the freezer, I reach for a bag of the new Johnsonville meatballs.
 They’re mighty tasty, that’s for sure.
 And they make great meatball sliders.

 These meatball sliders disappeared in no time while we were watching football last weekend.
 They’re the perfect party food.
+For something a little more substantial, make my spicy grilled meatball sandwiches.

 We’ve really been enjoying the big batch of Creole meatballs we made.
 As appetizers, on subs and over pasta, they are tasty and my favorite part, they have kick!
 This Creole meatballs and spaghetti came out quite tasty, and it definitely has some great spicy kick to it.
 Our Creole meatballs are so tender and tasty.
 Definitely not bland like plain old meatballs.
 Topped with a great spicy tomato sauce, this is a great dinner dish.
 Just add some of our Gotta-Have-It garlic bread and a little salad on the side, and you’ll be in heaven!I keep these meatballs and sauce on hand for a quick meal.
 Just heat them up and serve over pasta with some Parmesan and you’ve got dinner.